moiseevigor/moiseevigor.github.io/_posts/2026-07-04-cosmic-web-two-models.md

-The verdict is blunt: **filaments are built by matter falling across them, not flowing along them.** The lifted geometry survives only as a *static descriptor* — spine tangents from the lift align with the tidal eigenframe at 0.73–0.76 versus the Hessian's 0.67 (isotropic null 0.5), without ever being shown the tidal field — but the geodesic *transport* story is refuted in the bulk, with a weak, sign-correct residual for matter already captured inside
+The verdict is blunt: **filaments are built by matter falling across them, not flowing along them.** The lifted geometry survives only as a *static descriptor* — spine tangents from the lift align with the tidal eigenframe[^tidal-eigenframe] at 0.73–0.76 versus the Hessian's 0.67 (isotropic null 0.5), without ever being shown the tidal field — but the geodesic *transport* story is refuted in the bulk, with a weak, sign-correct residual for matter already captured inside